hussein987/GazeEstimation/README.md

 1. Embed EfficientNet into L2CS-Net, train and test it using MPIIGaze and Gaze360.
 2. Video predictions
 3. Realtime settings
-4. Implement the proposed modification L2CS-Net to enhance the performance.
+4. Implement the proposed modifications of L2CS-Net architecture to enhance the performance.